LLNL/shroud/docs/input.rst

 determine the type of the argument before dereferencing the pointer.
 Note that *assumed-type* is part of Fortran 2018.

+capsule
+^^^^^^^

+Name of capsule argument.
+Defaults to C_var_capsule_template.

+cdesc
+^^^^^

+Pass argument from Fortran to C wrapper as a pointer to a context type.
+This struct contains the address, type, rank and size of the argument.

+..
+XXX argument is named by context

 charlen
 ^^^^^^^